Skip to content

 • REQUIRE_SET requires mode: COSIGN_BUNDLE (raw .sig files carry no Rekor entry).

-Inclusion-proof Merkle-path verification is not implemented.
-The SET binds the signature to a Rekor entry, which is enough for the v1 threat model.
-See ADR 15.
+Inclusion-proof Merkle-path verification is intentionally out of scope.
+The SET binds the signature to a Rekor log entry, which is enough for the v1 threat model.
+See ADR 15 (Cosign + offline Rekor, not custom signing) in docs/engineering/decisions.md.

 sequenceDiagram